The Corona of Misogyny: What kind of man wishes rape on women who oppose death for rapists? - Firstpost

 Mookerjee believes this offensive Facebook encounter mirrors a larger social malaise.
 “Overall I think the quality of our public culture has diminished.
 This decline has enabled random people to feel entitled to cross all lines, especially on social media platforms,” he says.
 The woman who invoked his little daughter to provoke him, he explains, “violates her own premise about the vulnerability of women and the commensurateness of the punishment for the enormity of the act perpetrated on Jyoti Singh.
 By violating the sanctity of a little girl, she exhibits her own insensitivity to gender issues.”
 He adds: “I feel with many such individuals, more than the desire for justice, it’s anger and collective machismo at work.
 And this to me is a product of the type of masculinist, identity-based politics that has taken over India in the past six years.”

 Linking the online conversation about death penalty for rapists to the ongoing chest-thumping nationalist discourse is not a stretch.
-A scrutiny of the social media accounts of pro-death-penalty hate-mongers reveals that many are not focused on specific persons or communities, but switch from one object of hate to another with ease.
+A scrutiny of the social media accounts of pro-death-penalty hate-mongers reveals that many are not focused on one specific person or community alone, but switch from one object of hate to another with ease.

 Once you delve into his mindset and the socio-political context in which he operates, his disturbing behaviour should come as no surprise.
 After all, when the rape of women is not your actual concern, when your focus is your own thirst for blood, when your goal is pleasure-seeking through retribution, it is not unexpected at all that you would commit sexual violence — verbal or otherwise — against a woman who does not back your solution to the sexual violence you claim to oppose.